Tolulophey/REST-API-with-express-Booking-Flight-API/README.md

 - Authentication: This version of the application does not require authentication or API keys.

-**Note: All https rrquests can be make using postman app or any other similar app or extension**
+**Note: All https requests can be make using postman app or any other similar app or extension**

 ### Error Handling
 Errors are returned as JSON objects in the following format: